fujifilmfan/syntax-notes/javascript/js/jsAsyncAwait.md

 ## `await` operator
 ---

-`await` returns the resolved value of a promise
+`await` returns the resolved value of a promise.

 ```javascript
 // Native promise version: